ShroukS/Django-Task-Manager/README.md

 Visit: http://127.0.0.1:8000/

-7. To run the BDD test cases:
+7. To run the BDD test cases: open a new terminal in features/ then run behave:
->cd features
 >behave